GP-GAN: Towards Realistic High-Resolution Image Blending: Abstract

 \section{Abstract}

-Recent advances in generative adversarial networks (GANs) have shown promising potentials in conditional image generation.
-However, how to generate high-resolution images remains an open problem.
-In this paper, we aim at generating high-resolution well-blended images given composited copy-and-paste ones, \ie realistic high-resolution image blending.
-To achieve this goal, we propose Gaussian-Poisson GAN (GP-GAN), a framework that combines the strengths of classical gradient-based approaches and GANs, which is the first work that explores the capability of GANs in high-resolution image blending task to the best of our knowledge.
-Particularly, we propose Gaussian-Poisson Equation to formulate the high-resolution image blending problem, which is a joint optimisation constrained by the gradient and colour information.
-Gradient filters can obtain gradient information.
-For generating the colour information, we propose Blending GAN to learn the mapping between the composited image and the well-blended one.
-Compared to the alternative methods, our approach can deliver high-resolution, realistic images with fewer bleedings and unpleasant artefacts.
+It is common but challenging to address high-resolution image blending in the automatic photo editing application.
+In this paper, we would like to focus on solving the problem of high-resolution image blending, where the composite images are provided.
+We propose a framework called Gaussian-Poisson Generative Adversarial Network (GP-GAN) to leverage the strengths of the classical gradient-based approach and Generative Adversarial Networks.
+To the best of our knowledge, it's the first work that explores the capability of GANs in high-resolution image blending task.
+Concretely, we propose Gaussian-Poisson Equation to formulate the high-resolution image blending problem, which is a joint optimization constrained by the gradient and color information.
+Inspired by the prior works, we obtain gradient information via applying gradient filters.
+To generate the color information, we propose a Blending GAN to learn the mapping between the composite images and the well-blended ones.
+Compared to the alternative methods, our approach can deliver high-resolution, realistic images with fewer bleedings and unpleasant artifacts.
 Experiments confirm that our approach achieves the state-of-the-art performance on Transient Attributes dataset.
-A user study on Amazon Mechanical Turk finds that majority of workers are in favour of the proposed approach.
+A user study on Amazon Mechanical Turk finds that the majority of workers are in favor of the proposed method.
+The source code is available in \url{https://github.com/wuhuikai/GP-GAN}, and there's also an online demo in \url{http://wuhuikai.me/DeepJS}.